 Is all sunscreen dangerous because of benzene?
 What about all aerosol shampoo and conditioner?

 Potentially.
 It’s always important to stay up to date on regular medical and cancer screenings.
-The biggest problem with the findings of benzene in sunscreen products is that even if the chemical is present in small amounts, it has likely been applied to the body many times over many years, resulting in long term benzene exposure.
+The biggest problem with the findings of benzene in products is that even if the chemical is present in small amounts, it has likely been applied to the body many times over many years, resulting in long term benzene exposure.

 What are the symptoms of benzene exposure?

 According to the CDC, being exposed to benzene may quickly result in drowsiness, dizziness, rapid or irregular heartbeat, headaches, tremors, confusion, unconsciousness, and potentially even death.
 In addition, ingesting benzene can cause vomiting, stomachache, and convulsions.
 External exposure on the skin or eyes can damage the tissue.

 Gasoline and automobile exhaust, industrial emissions and waste water, small enclosed spaces with fumes from glues, solvents, paints, and art supplies, and more are all potential exposure pathways according to the American Cancer Society.
 Cigarettes, including secondhand smoke, account for about fifty percent of exposure in the United States.
 And now, studies show that sunscreen is yet another source of benzene exposure.